akka/akka/akka-docs/rst/scala/camel.rst

    akka://some-system/user/myconsumer?autoAck=false&replyTimeout=100+millis

-In the following example, a custom route to an actor is created, using the actor's path. the akka camel package contains an implicit ``toActorRouteDefinition`` that allows for a route to reference an ``ActorRef`` directly as shown in the below example, The route starts from a `Jetty`_ endpoint and ends at the target actor.
+In the following example, a custom route to an actor is created, using the actor's path. the Akka camel package contains an implicit ``toActorRouteDefinition`` that allows for a route to reference an ``ActorRef`` directly as shown in the below example, The route starts from a `Jetty`_ endpoint and ends at the target actor.